 How To Prevent Snapchat Scams

 - Be suspicious of all links and QR codes in messages, even if they come from your friends (whose accounts may be hacked) or a lookalike Snapchat email.
-For added security, consider using a VPN with antivirus protection.
-This will automatically block malware and phishing sites for you.
+For added security, consider using antivirus software.
+This will automatically block malware and other malicious viruses for you.